RaptorVampire/pollinations-image-lab/README.md

 ### ✨ Special Thanks

-A big thank you to our first contributor, [@devyemariyam45-tech](https://github.com/devyemariyam45-tech), for the fantastic pull request that improved the image generation URL builder and API integration.
+A big thank you to our first active contributor, [@devyemariyam45-tech](https://github.com/devyemariyam45-tech), for multiple fantastic pull requests that improved the image generation URL builder and added prompt enhancement for better AI results.
 Your clean coding approach is much appreciated! 🚀

 ---